pIlIp-d/1D-VHDL-Pong/documentation.md

         anode    : out std_logic_vector(3 downto 0)
     );
 ```
-The logic uses the internal clock of the basys to coordinate the 4 digits to display.
+The logic uses the internal clock of the basys to coordinate the 4 digits for the display.
 Every display declaration is a digit.
 ```vhdl
          when "00" =>
             anode_temp <= "1110";